nathanielerowe/Elephant_Vanishes/README.md

 ```
 If you make some changes, you can update the installation by re-running ``pip install .``

+# Usage

-### Basic Description of main classes and use cases
+## Basic Description of main classes and use cases

 - **PROlog** : Fairly simple logging/verbosity wrapper class.
 This is the only way PROfit should print.
 Usage as:
     -       log<LOG_DEBUG>(L"%1% || Using a total of %2% individual files") % __func__  % num_files;